idest/stereobox/README.md

-# compass
+# Stereobox
-An interactive tool for visualizing planes
+An interactive introduction to stereonets.